siananigans/Telecommunications-AP/Connections_turn_on-master/README.md

 # Connections_turn_on
-Turn all all connections on account using private api and public endpoints.
+Turn all all connections on Telnyx account using private api(hiden) and public endpoints.